Wedding Reception in Melbourne

 Usually we will organise a meal that is equivalent to the guests meal.
 We normally don't require a seat with the guests, but if you have the space and capacity, it is greatly appreciated.

-Speeches & toasts
+Reception speeches & toasts

 Speeches last about 30 minutes.
 Depending on who wants to give a speech, it usually runs on the order of best man and maid of honour.
 And if the parents wanted to get involved they would follow.
 After that it would normally only be the Groom to speak, but I have found that the Bride would also make a short speech.